-Any type of Trac link can be written in one Trac environment and actually refer to resources in another Trac environment.
-All that is required is to prefix the Trac link with the name of the other Trac environment followed by a colon.
-The other Trac environment must be registered on the InterTrac page.
+Any type of Trac links could be written in one Trac environment and actually refer to resources present in another Trac environment, provided the Trac link is prefixed by the name of that other Trac environment followed by a colon.
+That other Trac environment must be registered, under its name or an alias.
+See InterTrac for details.

-A distinctive advantage of InterTrac links over InterWiki links is that the shorthand form of Trac links (e.g. {}, r, #) can also be used.
-For example if T was set as an alias for Trac, links to Trac tickets can be written #T234, links to Trac changesets can be written ?[trac 1508].
-See InterTrac for the complete details.
+A distinctive advantage of InterTrac links over InterTrac links over InterTrac links usually have a way to understand the InterTrac prefixes.
+For example, links to Trac tickets can be written #T234 (if T was set as an alias for Trac), links to Trac changesets can be written ?[trac 1508].